oracle-samples/oracle-db-examples/optimizer/spm_plan_control/12_2_to_19c_scripts/README.md

 They are intended to be similar in usage to the MOS script "coe_xfr_sql_profile.sql" - but using SQL plan baselines rather than SQL profiles.

+If you find issues with these scripts or have ideas for impreovement, please post comments to the blog article linked above.

 You can run a simple testcase as follows:

 ```